mokanh/zet.mknh.dev/content/On Henri Bergson's Philosophy.md

+---
+title: On Henri Bergson's Philosophy
+draft:
+tags:
+  - seedlings
+  - philosophy
+---

 ##  The concept of multiplicity

-In phenomenology, the multiplicity of phenomena is always related to a unified consciousness.
+In [[Phenomenology| phenomenology]], the multiplicity of phenomena is always related to a unified consciousness.
 In Bergsonism, “the immediate data of consciousness” (les données immédiates de la conscience) are a multiplicity.
 Here, two prepositions, “to” and “of,” indicate perhaps the most basic difference between Bergsonism and phenomenology.

 - Qualitative Multiplicity
   The idea of qualitative multiplicities is difficult to understand, although it is the heart of Bergson’s thinking.